Josh Rogers: Washington Nationals

 On June 4, 2021, Rogers signed a minor league contract with the Washington Nationals organization.
 The Nationals selected Rogers' contract on September 4, 2021, calling him up as the 29th man in a doubleheader against the New York Mets.
 He made his debut the same day and pitched 5.2 innings allowing 3 runs on 4 hits with 5 strikeouts.
 He was designated for assignment on August 2, 2022.
 He elected free agency on August 5.

 Miami Marlins

 On August 10, 2022, Rogers signed a minor league deal with the Miami Marlins.
-He elected free agency on November 10, 2022.
+In 9 starts for the Triple–A Jacksonville Jumbo Shrimp, he logged a 4–4 record and 4.75 ERA with 32 strikeouts in 47 1/3 innings pitched.
+Rogers elected free agency following the season on November 10.